 A secret keyhole, a library that will make you swoon AND a food tour that will take you to the best place in the city for wine & cheese.
 Rome’s got a few secrets that you NEED to discover for yourself.

 We all know Rome wasn’t built in a day.
 Well, it’s equally ludicrous to think this city can be properly explored in the span in 24 hours.
 During my first visit to Rome in 2013, I hardly scraped the surface of the place.
-Out of all the cities I had visited on my European Escapade, Rome had really captured my attention.
+Out of all the cities I had visited on my first European trip, Rome really captured my attention.
 Everything inside of me itched to explore this city deeper- to learn more about the history, to taste more of the cuisine, to actually get to know the locals.
-So when the opportunity came up to revisit Rome, I jumped at it in a heartbeat.
 This time, I wasn’t going to spend three hours queuing up for Colosseum, or be taken on another monotonous walking tour through the Vatican.
 I was on a mission to rediscover Rome and its hidden secrets.

-The first step to rediscovering this city was going on a Secret Food Tour of Rome.
+The first step to rediscovering this city was going on a Food Tour of Rome.
 Food is at the very heart of Italy, so there was no better way to start my time in Rome than discovering some of the best cuisine the city had to offer.
 What I thought would be a 3-hour jaunt in delighting my taste buds turned into so much more.
-I was taken on my food tour around Rome by Tommaso, who was not only an expert in about the food we were sampling, but was also overflowing with knowledge about Roman architect, art and history.
-Learning these things from a local was such an invaluable experience.
-I came to the end of the food tour feeling so much more connected to a city that I had previously only understood through its touristy facade.
+I was taken on my food tour around Rome by Tommaso, who was not only an expert in culinary matters, but also with knowledge on Roman architect, art, and history.

 We began our food tour of Rome at Piazza Navona, where we had a world-renowned cup of Italian coffee (I still think Australian coffee wins out but let’s not get into that cheeky debate).
 Once I was buzzing with caffeine (a much-needed boost as I had just stepped off a plane from New York), we headed over to a little hole-in-the-wall pizzeria that served us up a few slices of fresh, thin-crusted pizza.
 It was barely lunchtime and jet-lag was working havoc with my body clock, so I willed myself to work up an appetite for the delicious food I was being presented with.
-Our next step had to be one of my favourites- a shop specializing in fried risotto balls that were mouth-wateringly good.
+Our next stop had to be one of my favorites- a shop specializing in mother-watering arancini balls.

 We wandered through the fruit and vegetable markets and then continued on our way, with Tommaso providing commentary on different buildings we passed and explaining the history of each area we walked through.
 We ended up at a bakery and my appetite suddenly woke up.
 If you have not yet tried Cannoli, the traditional Italian pastry, you are missing out.
 I wanted to eat five of these delicious treats, but I knew there was still a lot of food to come.I held back on the cannoli before our main meal commenced, which took place in a nondescript restaurant in the Jewish Quarter.
 Here, I finally sampled GREAT Italian pasta, cooked ‘Al Dente’.
 Belissimo indeed!